 spass-2.0 – Secure Password Generator

 This is a complete rewrite of my secure password generator.
-The new version uses my a true random number generator (and here).
+The new version uses my true random number generator (and here).

 Usage examples: